Create a Limited Liability Company

 The Operating Agreement will define the duties and responsibilities of its members.
 When a company has more than one member, it is crucial to define which member has the authority to sign documents and legally bind their company.
 Regarding real estate, title agents and lending institutions will want to know who has the authority to endorse loan documentation or sign deeds.
 They’ll ask to see the Operating Agreement to ascertain the responsible party.
 Without the Agreement, they cannot proceed with an anticipated transaction.

 Having an Operating Agreement also helps to prevent fraud and bad actors.
 Business “misconduct” happens more often than we would like to think.
 Where multiple members have defined duties, an Agreement can help a company protect against fraudulent or unauthorized acts of a rogue member by restricting their duties.
-For instance, a company will not be bound to a contract when a member without authority attempts to contract on behalf of the company.
+For instance, a company will not be bound to a contract when a member without authority attempts to contract for the company.

 Operating agreements should also include provisions detailing how the company will be managed in case of an owner’s incapacity or death.
 Failure to address these contingencies will often create legal havoc, leaving company members, family, or other heirs to fight over how the company should be managed or whether it should continue business at all.
 For real estate investors, the absence of succession provisions can prevent the disposition or sale of property or impact the company’s daily operations.
 Without a succession plan, state default provisions will be invoked.
 A once-healthy business can quickly find itself in a financial death spiral.

 Failure to draft proper provisions against creditors can result in a creditor’s lien attaching to a company’s assets or a member’s financial distributions.
 This will certainly affect a company’s daily business operations because the business now has to deal with third-party creditors.